davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/exodus/book-of-exodus.md

   - Old Testament
   - Bible
 tags:
-  - Book of the Bible
+  - book of the Bible
 ---